-- the designation and number of shares of such series; - the rate and time at which, and the preferences and conditions under which, any dividends will be paid on shares of such series, as well as whether such dividends are participating or non-participating; - any provisions relating to convertibility or exchangeability of the shares of such series; - the rights and preferences, if any, of holders of shares of such series upon our liquidation, dissolution or winding up of our affairs; - the voting powers, if any, of the holders of shares of such series; - any provisions relating to the redemption of the shares of such series; - any limitations on our ability to pay dividends or make distributions on, or acquire or redeem, other securities while shares of such series are outstanding; - any conditions or restrictions on our ability to issue additional shares of such series or other securities; - if applicable, a discussion of certain U.S. federal income tax considerations; and - any other relative power, preferences and participating, optional or special rights of shares of such series, and the qualifications, limitations or restrictions thereof.
+- · the designation and number of shares of such series; - the rate and time at which, and the preferences and conditions under which, any dividends will be paid on shares of such series, as well as whether such dividends are cumulative or non-cumulative and participating or non-participating; - any provisions relating to convertibility or exchangeability of the shares of such series; - the rights and preferences, if any, of holders of shares of such series upon our liquidation, dissolution or winding up of our affairs; - the voting powers, if any, of the holders of shares of such series; - · any provisions relating to the redemption of the shares of such series; - any limitations on our ability to pay dividends or make distributions on, or acquire or redeem, other securities while shares of such series are outstanding; - any conditions or restrictions on our ability to issue additional shares of such series or other securities; - · if applicable, a discussion of certain U.S. federal income tax considerations; and - any other relative power, preferences and participating, optional or special rights of shares of such series, and the qualifications, limitations or restrictions thereof.

-The preferred stock may be either fixed rate preferred stock or variable rate preferred stock, which is sometimes referred to as "auction rate" preferred stock.
 All shares of preferred stock that we may issue will be identical and of equal rank except as to the particular terms thereof that may be fixed by our Board of Directors, and all shares of each series of preferred stock will be identical and of equal rank except as to the dates from which cumulative dividends, if any, thereon will be cumulative.
 If we issue shares of preferred stock, holders of such preferred stock will be entitled to receive cash dividends at an annual rate that will be fixed or will vary for the successive dividend periods for each series.
 In general, the dividend periods for fixed rate preferred stock can range from quarterly to weekly and are subject to extension.
 The dividend rate to be variable and determined for each dividend period.